-- Newbury: has launched a partnership with Age Concern Newbury & District to feed the most vulnerable elderly via ‘Meals on Wheels’ in West Berkshire during the COVID-19 crisis.
-The Rocking Horse Nursery continues to remain open, providing childcare for a number of children whose parents are key workers in the local area.
-The children have been busy supporting the NHSNightingale Appeal, providing colourful pictures of rainbows to thank the incredible NHS staff.
-The pictures are being digitally posted across the Newbury Racecourse social platforms.
+- Newbury: launched a partnership with Age Concern Newbury & District to feed the most vulnerable elderly via ‘Meals on Wheels’ in West Berkshire during the COVID-19 crisis.
+The Rocking Horse Nursery remained open, providing childcare for a number of children whose parents are key workers in the local area.
+The children were busy supporting the NHS Nightingale Appeal, providing colourful pictures of rainbows to thank the incredible NHS staff.

-- Perth: Lending a set of radios to their Senior Racecourse Medical Officers who are front line NHS workers.
+- Perth: Lent a set of radios to their Senior Racecourse Medical Officers who are front line NHS workers.

-- Warwick: opened as a pop up blood testing clinic in conjunction with Warwick Hospital.
-They have had a lot of patients skip appointments put off attending the hospital due to coronavirus concerns, so now instead they can now come to the racecourse to have tests taken.
-The team have asked local residents to drop off NHS-supporting rainbow pictures at the racecourse, to colour up the entrance and restaurant windows.
-It has proven very popular.
-The racecourse has six public footpaths, and is a vital location for local residents for their daily exercise.
-The council, whose job it is to service the bins have been struggling to get to the dog bins.
-Warwick’s remaining ground staff have stepped up to the challenge and have helped service the bins.
+- Warwick: opened a pop-up blood testing clinic in conjunction with Warwick Hospital.
+The hospital found that a lot of patients skipped appointments, put off attending the hospital due to coronavirus concerns, so now instead they can come to the racecourse to have tests taken.
+The team asked local residents to drop off uplifting NHS/ rainbow pictures at the racecourse, to brighten the entrance and restaurant windows for passers-by.
+The racecourse has also fundraised for both Racing Welfare and the Royal British Legion through online initiatives during lockdown, including a virtual running race and a virtual champion hurdle!

-- York: The Stableside part of the organisation, which usually provides accommodation for stable staff, has switched its focus to offer NHS staff a place to stay.
+- York: The Stableside part of the organisation, which usually provides accommodation for stable staff, switched its focus to offer NHS staff a place to stay.
 Some NHS staff are facing the extra challenge of being isolated from their own families, sometimes by travel distance or perhaps because their own household has vulnerable members.
 They need somewhere to sleep, have a meal and find a space to recharge their batteries, which is where Stableside has been able to help.
 This is being done whilst respecting the social distancing protocols and so the wellbeing of the small team and their guests.
-The racecourse has also given 8,000 surplus pansies, grown from seedling by the track’s gardeners, away to the public who naturally use the Knavesmire for their permitted exercise.
+The racecourse also gave 8,000 surplus pansies, grown from seedling by the track’s gardeners for cancelled fixtures, away to the public who passed near to the Knavesmire for their permitted exercise.

-- Palace House: Palace House is currently closed but the team have developed ’30 things to do at home’, which are fun family activities linked to the venue and museum collections.
+- Palace House: Palace House closed temporarily but the team developed ’30 things to do at home’, a host of fun family activities linked to the venue and museum collections.
 Click here to take part!
-The team have also lent their 3D printer to local engineering student Georgie Altham who is using it to produce face masks for the NHS and Care Homes.
+The team loaned their 3D printer to local engineering student Georgie Altham who used it to produce face masks for the NHS and Care Homes.

-- Careers in Racing: the team is promoting their job board to ensure all live jobs across racing are current to offer the best assistance to those struggling to find work
+- Careers in Racing: the team continued to ensure their job board showed all live jobs available across racing, to offer the best assistance to those struggling to find work.

 - World Horseracing: the digital platform has gathered messages of support for NHS and Key Workers rom well-known racing faces into a video

-- Great British Racing (GBR): the sport’s promotional arm is re-releasing Jockey Fit home workout videos, which can be shared from here.
-Working collaboratively with racing bodies, they have created and shared messages of support for NHS and key workers.
+- Great British Racing (GBR): the sport’s promotional arm re-released Jockey Fit home workout videos, which can be shared from here.
+Working collaboratively with racing bodies, they created and shared messages of support for NHS and key workers.

-Jockey Club Estates in Lambourn have mown giant NHS lettering into the grass.
+Jockey Club Estates in Lambourn mow giant NHS lettering into the grass next to their gallops.

-- Allertons: Read how the team who usually produce racing silks worn by jockeys have been volunteering their time to make scrubs for NHS workers.
+- Allertons: the video below shows how the team who usually produce racing silks worn by jockeys volunteered their time to make scrubs for NHS workers.

 Trainers, Owners & Jockeys

-- Richard Hannon: has pledged to donate £25 per winner to NHS Charities once racing resumes.
+- Richard Hannon: pledged to donate £25 per winner to NHS Charities once racing resumes.

 - Mick Appleby: donated £2,000 from All-Weather Championships prizemoney to NHS Charities.

-- Frankie Dettori: has donated 1,000 bottles of sports drinks to Newmarket Hospital staff as they work to treat patients during the coronavirus pandemic.
-The world-class jockey is a shareholder in hydration drinks company iPRO, and has donated to the hospital which has 100 NHS staff and is now being used as a testing centre.
+- Frankie Dettori: donated 1,000 bottles of iPRO sports drinks to Newmarket Hospital staff as they work to treat patients during the coronavirus pandemic.
+The hospital which has 100 NHS staff and is now being used as a testing centre.
 “It’s my local hospital and we try to support the staff there.
 As soon as I’m given the green light, I want to drive the truck there and hand over the drinks personally.
 As a shareholder I thought it would be a good gesture to give some of our product to the brilliant NHS staff at the Newmarket Hospital.”
-Dettori has also set up an appeal for the Italian Red Cross and is hoping to raise £100,000 for the NHS through the Equestrian Relief initiative.
-A new raffle in aid of NHS Charities Together will see one lucky winner enjoying a day as a racehorse owner.
+Dettori also set up an appeal for the Italian Red Cross and is hoping to raise £100,000 for the NHS through the Equestrian Relief initiative.
+A new raffle in aid of NHS Charities Together, run by the Racehorse Lotto, will see one lucky winner enjoying a day as a racehorse owner.

 - Rebecca Menzies has launched the ‘Rainbow Applause Racing Club’ in support of NHS charities.
 All prize money that racing club horse Rainbow Applause (named by Rebecca’s Twitter followers) wins, plus any profits the club makes will be donated to NHS charities.

-- Tom Dunlop: son of trainer Harry, has been using his one hour of allocated exercise per day to run the all-weather gallops of Lambourn in order to raise money for the Lambourn Riding for the Disabled Association.
-The 14-year-old has now completed all 25 miles of the Jockey Club estates but has continued his fundraising by moving to the private gallops of local Lambourn trainers.
-You can donate to charity to support’s Tom’s efforts via the link here.
+- Tom Dunlop: son of trainer Harry, used his hour of allocated exercise each day during lockdown to run the all-weather gallops of Lambourn in order to raise money for the Lambourn Riding for the Disabled Association.
+The 14-year-old has now completed all 25 miles of the Jockey Club Estates but has continued his fundraising by moving to the private gallops of local Lambourn trainers.
+You can support Tom’s efforts via the link here.